Dismiss Modal

 To prevent swelling under the cast, do the following for the first 2 days (48 hours):

-• If the cast is on your leg: Keep it propped up above the level of your hip when you are sitting or lying down.
+• If the cast is on your leg.
+Keep it propped up above the level of your hip when you are sitting or lying down.
 Sleep with the cast raised on pillows.
-Avoid crutch walking as much as possible during this time.
+Prevent crutch walking as much as possible during this time.

 Keep the cast completely dry at all times.
 Bathe with your cast well out of the water.
 Protect it with 2 layers of plastic, such as 2 large plastic bags, kept in place with rubber bands or tape.
 Or you may use a waterproof shield.
 If your cast does get wet, you may use a hair dryer on the cool setting to dry it.
 A wet cast may cause skin problems.

 Don’t put creams or objects under the cast if you have itching.
-If itching persists, contact your provider.
+If itching persists, contact your doctor.

 Follow-up care